mbatc/swift-wasm-test/README.md

 Using the recipe exported in the previous step, `builder.py` from [Emscripten Forge](https://github.com/emscripten-forge/recipes.git) is used to build the Swift python package.

-This step is performed within the `Emscripten Forge` conda environment.
+This step is performed within the `emscripten-forge` conda environment.

 ### 3. Build react-swift

 The build script installs react-swift dependencies and builds the package using using npm.
 I've found that node v16 is the most compatible with Swift.
 This is installed to the `react-swift` environment during setup.

-This step is performed within the `React Swift` conda environment.
+This step is performed within the `react-Swift` conda environment.

 ### 3. Build next-swift